Your Recordbook of Notarial Acts is a Valuable Tool.

 Missouri- Recordbook Required.
 The recordbook must be permanently bound and contain numbered pages.

 Montana- Recordbook Required.
 Bound recordbook required; electronic journal is not authorized.
+Loose leaf journals are not authorized.

 Nebraska- Not Required